 New budget request of \$22 million to address the issues of aging infrastructure and infrastructure that does not accommodate all modes of accessibility.
 Program funding from Fuel Tax of \$21.8 million and Pay-As-You-Go of \$200 thousand.
-Operating Impact of Capital: None.

-Program 234 : Operational Improvement Projects
+Program 234: Operational Improvement Projects